Yule F. Kilcher: Family

 American singer Jewel Kilcher (born in 1974), known by her first name Jewel, is a daughter of Yule Kilcher's son Atz, who himself is a singer-songwriter, known for his yodeling.
 In her autobiographical book Chasing Down the Dawn, Jewel describes her grandfather Yule as a brilliant scholar who spoke eight languages, outdoorsman and politician.
 According to Jewel, despite his charisma, charm and intelligence, "he could be a mean-spirited, hard man, especially to those closest to him".
 Near the end of his life, Yule regretted this behavior and was able to make amends with Atz Kilcher.
 American actress Q'orianka Kilcher (born in 1990) is a great-granddaughter of Yule Kilcher.
 Yule's youngest daughter, Catkin Kilcher Burton, served for 31 years in the United States Marine Corps and was awarded the Legion of Merit.
-At the end of her military career, she had the rank of a colonel.
+At the end of her military career, she had the rank of colonel.
 As of 2012, she worked for the Republican Party.

 The unconventional lifestyle of the Kilcher family often found media attention.
 In 1984, the Swiss documentary film Die schwierige Schule des einfachen Lebens ("The hard school of the simple life") by Alfi Sinniger portrayed Yule Kilcher and his family.
 Discovery Channel's reality TV series Alaska: The Last Frontier also portrays the life of the Kilchers in Alaska and was in its 10th season in 2021.
 In 2012, Swiss Radio and Television (SRF) broadcast the documentary film Rousseaus Kinder – Ein Reality-Check in Alaskas Wildnis ("Rousseau's children – a reality check in Alaska's wilderness") in its series DOK, making a comparison of Jean-Jacques Rousseau's philosophy to the lifestyle of the Kilcher family.
 A review in the newspaper Tages-Anzeiger criticised it for leaving that promised connection unclear.